cloudlinux/imunify360-documentation/docs/dashboard/README.md

 ![](/images/webshield.png)

 * <span class="notranslate">_Enable WebShield_</span>.
 When the option is off, disable WebShield, GreyList, and CAPTCHA.
-A disabled state is recommended for the servers with a small amount of RAM.
+A disabled state is recommended for servers with a small amount of RAM.
 A disabled option along with enabled "Minimized WAF Ruleset" will switch Imunify360 to the "Low Resource Usage" mode.
 * <span class="notranslate">_Detect IPs behind CDN_</span> feature allows to recognize and block IPs with suspicious activity behind supported CDN providers.

   To enable/disable it, tick the <span class="notranslate">_Detect IPs behind CDN_</span> checkbox.